swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 }

 I should also mention that this option requires your elasticsearch provider to allow you to set the 'reindex.remote.whitelist' parameters in the elasticsearch.yml on your V6.X cluster (nothing is required to be configured on your V1.X cluster).
-You can check to see if this paramater has been applied successfully by submitting the below in kibana dev_tools 'GET /_cluster/settings?pretty&include_defaults&filter_path=defaults.reindex'
+You can check to see if this parameter has been applied successfully by submitting the below in kibana dev_tools 'GET /_cluster/settings?pretty&include_defaults&filter_path=defaults.reindex'

 #### Alternative Data Migration Approach